ray-project/ray/doc/source/data/getting-started.rst

 Creating a DatasetPipeline
 ==========================

-A DatasetPipeline can be constructed in two ways: either by pipelining the execution of an existing Dataset (via ``Dataset.window``), or generating repeats of an existing Dataset (via ``Dataset.repeat``).
+A `DatasetPipeline <package-ref.html#datasetpipeline-api>`__ can be constructed in two ways: either by pipelining the execution of an existing Dataset (via ``Dataset.window``), or generating repeats of an existing Dataset (via ``Dataset.repeat``).
 Similar to Datasets, you can freely pass DatasetPipelines between Ray tasks, actors, and libraries.
 Get started with this synthetic data example:

 .. code-block:: python